jrtashjian/cmangos-docker/README.md

 PLAYER:PLAYER
 ```

-You are now running an entirely empty world of the core variant you chose!
+You are now running local server for the core variant you chose with the [latest full content database](https://github.com/cmangos?q=-db).

-## Installing the content database

-TBD

 ## Extracting client data